Civics

 Some years later I got a real reporting job, a full-time one, covering the cop shop at a little daily in southeast Kansas that some people outside the state mistakenly insisted on calling “The Morning Star.”
 There is no such newspaper in Kansas, but I have always thought there should be, as it conjures the promise of dawn.

 Democracy needs to be protected.
-Election security official Mark Schondelmaier brings ballots into the Lyon County courthouse to be counted on election night.
+Election security official mark schondelmaier brings ballots into the lyon county courthouse to be counted on election night.

 Election security official Mark Schondelmaier brings ballots into the Lyon County, Kansas, courthouse Tuesday night to be counted.
 Max McCoy / Kansas Reflector